iwskkit/furima-28146/README.md

 | item | references | null: false, foreign_ket: true |

 ### Association
-  belongs_to :users
+  belongs_to :user
-  belongs_to :items
+  belongs_to :item
-  has_one :addresses
+  has_one :addresse